sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 \mathrm{VRP} \equiv \mathrm{IV} - \mathrm{RV}
 $$

-For this series of VRP-type strategy research, we start with studying a large-cap stock, Apple (Ticker: AAPL), with relevant datasets are provided by Wharton Research Data Services (WRDS).
+For this series of VRP-type strategy research, we start with studying a large-cap stock, Apple (Ticker: AAPL), with relevant datasets retrieved through the Wharton Research Data Services (WRDS).
 We study its VRP to derive a basic signal for a corresponding Put Option strategy that is viable for a retail trader.
 In a subsequent series, we then study the risk management measures as well as other possible strategies.

 ## Using 10DTE  AAPL Options

 For this study, we anchor our parameters using AAPL put options of ~10DTE (10 Calendar Days / 7 Trading Days), with a __hard minimum of 8DTE and maximum of 12DTE__, with the following reasons:

+1.   **Liquidity**\
-1.   __Liquidity__: 10DTE options present sufficient liquidity for a more optimal bid-ask spread as well as sufficient order-book depth.
+10DTE options present sufficient liquidity for a more optimal bid-ask spread as well as sufficient order-book depth.
 This ensures fill quality, reduces slippage, and is realistically testable and executable.

+3.   **Dampened Gamma Risks**\
-2.   __Dampened Gamma Risks__: 10DTE options exhibit materially lower gamma exposure than short-dated contracts, reducing gamma-driven PnL variability, and allowing theta decay to remain a more meaningful and systematic contributor to the overall strategy returns.
+10DTE options exhibit materially lower gamma exposure than short-dated contracts, reducing gamma-driven PnL variability, and allowing theta decay to remain a more meaningful and systematic contributor to the overall strategy returns.

 The date range for the data that we study is between __1 Jun 2022 and 31 Dec 2024__, or what I categorise as __Post-COVID-19 Regime__.

-## Derivation of IV and RV
+## Derivation of IV, RV and VRP

 We use OptionMetric's Ivy DB US Option Volatility Surface dataset to derive the annualised IV from 10DTE near-ATM AAPL put options (Δ ≈ −0.50), and corresponding AAPL spot prices from Centre for Research in Security Prices (CRSP) datasets to derive the annualised RV over 7 trading days rolling windows.
 Thereafter, the VRP is derived.